saberbouabid/WEBS/_posts/2013-03-16-Java installation on CentOS 6.md

 Java today makes programs works perfectly like magic, but this isn’t in my actual case.

 My adventure with the famous framework dedicated to BUSINESS INTELLIGENCE Spagobi 3.6 server, Started with a problem of java compatibility.
-It takes from me a lot of time to know what is the issue and resolve it.
+I spent a lot of time trying to know what is the issue and resolve it.
 The best practice is to choose the right package and the right version of SUN java ...
 I discovered that _OpenJDK_ the java version delivered by most the distributions of Linux and by default CentOS use it instead of Sun Java required by Spago BI.